Ron Tanner: Writing

-Tanner’s books are the forthcoming story collection Far West (2021); the novel Missile Paradise (2016); the memoir From Animal House to Our House: A Love Story (2012); a novel, Kiss Me, Stranger (2011); a chapbook, Wheels (2009); and a book of short stories, A Bed of Nails (2003).
+Tanner’s books are the short stories collections Far West (2022) and A Bed of Nails (2003); the novel Missile Paradise (2016); the memoir From Animal House to Our House: A Love Story (2012); a novel, Kiss Me, Stranger (2011); and a chapbook, Wheels (2009).
 His stories and essays have appeared in The Iowa Review, The Massachusetts Review, Literary Review, Story Quarterly, West Branch, and many others.
 Tanner has served as contributing editor to Defunct magazine, West Branch, and the Pushcart Press.

 Missile Paradise, a novel set in the Marshall Islands, was named a "notable" novel of 2017 by the American Library Association.
-A starred Kirkus review stated,"The themes here are major—global warming, imperialism, America’s role in the world (the story is set soon after the Abu Ghraib prison scandal).
+A starred Kirkus review stated,"The themes here are major—global warming, imperialism, America’s role in the world (the story is set soon after the Abu Ghraib torture and prisoner abuse scandal).
 But Tanner displays a light touch, favoring snappy dialogue over didacticism.
 The result is winning."
-In 2020, Tanner won the Elixir Press book competition for an unpublished ms. of fiction, Far West, which will be published in 2021.
+In 2020, Tanner won the Elixir Press book competition for an unpublished manuscript of fiction, Far West, which was published in 2022.